Our Ghostwriting and Editing Team

 As a writer, Tom has written magazine articles, poetry, and several comic plays that have been produced in New York City, Seattle, and throughout the Hudson Valley.
 He has also acted extensively, in New York City and elsewhere.

-Specialties: Memoir, Historical-Fiction, Christian and Spiritual/Inspirational Books, & Science Fiction
+Specialties: Memoir, Historical Fiction, Christian and Spiritual/Inspirational Nonfiction, Science Fiction

 Education: Tel Aviv University, Hadassah-WIZZO Research Institute/Feuerstein Institute, Briercrest College, and Mount Carmel Institute of Biblical Studies